-If the gum tissue (gingival tissue) recedes around a tooth it exposes the root of the tooth.
-The root is made of cementum tissue which is much weaker than the crown portion of the tooth.
-When this exposed root is subjected to erosion forces such as acidity from drinks, abrasion from brushing, the root may wear inwards causing cervical tooth loss.
+If the gum tissue (gingival tissue) recedes around a tooth, it exposes the root of the tooth.
+The tooth root contains cementum tissue, which is much weaker than the crown portion of the tooth.
+When this exposed root is subject to erosion forces such as acidity from drinks, abrasion from brushing, the tooth root may wear inwards, causing cervical tooth loss.
 There is also a high correlation between grinding or clenching forces and the presence of abfraction lesions.
-Most patients are surprised to hear this fact because there is no grinding which takes place of the abfraction surface.
-The theory behind this correlation is that the weaker or thinner abfraction area can micro flex in the presence of grinding and clenching.
+Most patients are surprised to hear this fact because there is no grinding takes place on the abfraction surface.
+The theory behind this correlation is that the weaker or thinner abfraction area micro flexes in the presence of grinding and clenching.

-If patients have abfraction lesions further damaged can be minimized by brushing gently and also avoiding long exposure to the root surfaces to acidic food and drink such as colas.
+If patients have abfraction lesions, further damage can be minimized by brushing gently and also avoiding prolonged exposure to the root surfaces to acidic food and drink such as colas.

-Fortunately, there is a simple but highly technique sensitive treatment for dental erosion.
-Many dentists have had mixed results with treating abfractions.
-Dr. Hawryluk explained the reason behind any less than stellar results relates to material selection and the technique used.
-Dr. Hawryluk Jr. at St. Lawrence Dentistry has treated these areas for many years and has refined the treatment technique.
-Dr. Hawryluk first cleans the area and then applies and root conditioner.
-This is followed by application of a dental bonding agent made by GC Corporation.
-Finally, a layer of 3M filtek supreme composite resin is applied.
+Fortunately, there is a simple but technique sensitive treatment for dental erosion.
+Dr. Hawryluk Jr. has helped thousands of patients retina their teeth by using his practical and economical approach.
+The steps in this fantastic technique are as follows.
+Though cleansing of the 'erosion area' is the first step of this process.
+The application of a 'root conditioner' and 'dental bonding agent' ensues.
+Finally, a layer of dental composite resin is applied.
 Very thin diamonds are used after the placement to shape the bondings.
-Finally, if Dr. Hawryluk determines the cervical tooth loss is related to how the teeth interrelate, conservative bite adjustment is sometimes done.
+Finally, if Dr. Hawryluk determines the cervical tooth loss is related to how the teeth interrelate, conservative bite adjustment is sometimes made.